SkyhawkAnalytics/Mobile-SDK-Handbook/MobileSDK_Handbook.md

 1. The Phantom 3 Professional supports up to 4K, 30fps video recording, while the Phantom 3 Advanced only supports up to 1080p, 30fps.

-2. Supports channel selection and live stream settings, Transmission Distance: 2000m.
+2. Supports channel selection and live stream settings, Max Transmission Distance: 2000m.
 3. The Phanton 3 Series cameras have gimbals capable of 3 axis rotation.

 ### Inspire 1

 1. The Inspire 1 is unique in that it lifts its landing gears up out of the camera's field of vision during flight, allowing the camera to rotate along the horizontal plane in any direction without capturing the legs.
 As a result, the Inspire 1's gimbal has been designed to be able to rotate, from its initial front facing orientation, 320 degrees clockwise or anti-clockwise, giving it a 640 degree range of rotation.

 ![](./Images/inspire_landingGearRaised.gif)

 2. The Inspire 1 remote controllers have master/slave functionality.